bachya/simplisafe-python/README.md

 ### A Note on `system.update()`

-There is one crucial difference between V2 and V3 systems when updating:
+There are two crucial differences between V2 and V3 systems when updating:

 * V2 systems, which use only 2G cell connectivity, will be slower to update than V3 systems when those V3 systems are connected to WiFi.